Sebazzz/financial-app/docs/Installation.md

 ## Installation

 You can configure the application via environment variables or configuration files.

-Environment variables are more update-friendly.
+Environment variables are more easier to configure, but usually also more insecure.
 The configurations shown below are environment variables (you can set them in bash by `export NAME=VALUE` and in Powershell via `$ENV:NAME = "VALUE"`).

+### File-based configuration
+Configuration files are searched on platform-specific paths:

+- Windows
+   - Common application data (usually `C:\ProgramData\financial-app\config.<extension>`)
+- Unix / Linux - excluding MacOS
+   - `/etc/financial-app/config.<extension>`

+You can use either `.json` or `.ini` files to configure the paplication.

 ### General configuration